SeriousBug/SeriousBug.github.io/content/index.markdown

 ![A picture from a 3-D video game, showing a river flowing into the sea.
 The text "The Land Itself" is overlayed on the sea.](/img/game-cover.jpg)\
 </a>

-On my free time, I develop small indie video games and release them open source.
+In my free time, I develop small indie video games and release them open source.
 </div>